-- If a Futures participant would have to decline or withdraw from the Futures Program, they must contact the Foundation immediately by phone and in writing.
-The institution’s program director of the participant will also be notified of the participant’s cancellation.
+If a Futures participant would have to decline or withdraw from the Futures Program, they must contact AMDA’s program manager immediately by phone and in writing.
+The participant’s program director will also be notified of the cancellation.

-The purpose of this policy is to ensure consistent procedures among Futures participants traveling on behalf of the Foundation.
-This policy applies only to participants whose expenses are being paid by the Foundation; it does not apply to those whose expenses are being paid by another organization or by the traveler him or herself.
+This policy aims to ensure consistent procedures among Futures participants awarded funding for travel and hotel expenses from the Foundation for PALTC Medicine; it does not apply to those whose expenses are paid by another organization or the participant.